InshanBr/Training-Frontend-React/README.md

 # Training Frontend Projects Using React

-This repository is to save my training projects coming from "100+ JavaScript Projects for Beginners!" of site jsbeginners
+This repository is to save my training projects coming from "100+ JavaScript Projects for Beginners!" of site jsbeginners.

 https://jsbeginners.com/javascript-projects-for-beginners/